 Hey there, my name is Tilmann Kulke.
-After defending my PhD thesis in May 2016, I took a position in Ilia State University, Tbilisi, as assistant professor for Islamic and global history.
+After defending my Ph.D. thesis in May 2016, I took a position at Ilia State University, Tbilisi, as an assistant professor for Islamic and global history.

 As an editor, I have been collaborating with several online peer-reviewed journals within German-speaking academia, such as ‘sehepunkte’, ‘zeitenblicke’, ‘geschichte.transnational’, ‘h-soz-kult’, and, most recently, ‘connections’.
 I am the initiator and editor-in-chief of the researchers’ journal at the historical department of the EUI in collaboration with ‘geschichte.transnational’ and ‘connections’.
 Together with Stephan Conermann (Bonn), I initiated the online review journal ‘Islamische Welten’ in collaboration with ‘sehepunkte’.
 Here, I also work as a specialist editor for Islamic history and early modern global history.